NVIDIA/framework-reproducibility/tensorflow_status.md

-A deterministic GPU implementation of `tf.sparse.sparse_dense_matmul` when the data type of the input tensors is `tf.float32`, for both TF1 and TF2 variants of the NGC TF container image will be available in version `21.04` onwards (based on stock TF 2.4, which only supported `tf.float64` on GPU).
+A deterministic GPU implementation of `tf.sparse.sparse_dense_matmul` when the data type of the input tensors is `tf.float32`, for both TF1 and TF2 variants of the NGC TF container image will be available in version 21.04 onwards (based on stock TF 2.4), and will still only support `tf.float32` on GPU.

-A deterministic GPU implementation of `tf.sparse.sparse_dense_matmul` when the data type is `tf.float16`, `tf.float32`, or `tf.complex64` will probably be available in version 2.6 of stock TensorFlow (see github/tensorflow/tensorflow pull request [47749][47749]).
-In this solution, an attempt to use the `tf.sparse.sparse_dense_matmul` GPU implementation, with data of type tf.float64 or tf.complex128, when deterministic op functionality is enabled (currently via `TF_DETERMINISTIC_OPS` being set to `"true"` or `"1"`) will cause a `tf.errors.UnimplementedError` to be thrown.
+A deterministic GPU implementation of `tf.sparse.sparse_dense_matmul` when the data type is `tf.float16`, `tf.float32`, or `tf.complex64` will be available in NGC TF 21.05 and will probably be available in version 2.6 of stock TensorFlow (see github/tensorflow/tensorflow pull request [47749][47749]).
+In this solution, an attempt to use the `tf.sparse.sparse_dense_matmul` GPU implementation with data of type `tf.float64` or `tf.complex128`, when deterministic op functionality is enabled (currently via `TF_DETERMINISTIC_OPS` being set to `"true"` or `"1"`), will cause a `tf.errors.UnimplementedError` to be thrown.

 ---